Nephrocalcinosis is a disorder in which there is too much calcium deposited in the kidneys. It is common in premature babies.

 When to Contact a Medical Professional

-Prompt treatment of disorders that lead to nephrocalcinosis, including renal tubular acidosis, may help prevent it from developing.
+Prompt treatment of disorders that lead to nephrocalcinosis, including RTA, may help prevent it from developing.
 Drinking plenty of water to keep the kidneys flushed and draining will help prevent or decrease stone formation as well.